 Today, Instant Credit Transfers are becoming a reality within and the usage of the mobile channel for the initiation of such payments is expected to be key for the take-up of this type of payments.
 There also seems to be a growing interest from retailers in -based payments both for in-store payments and for mobile commerce as a complement to card payments.
 In a number of European countries various solutions have already been introduced in the market.
 There is currently a time window to develop guidance for Mobile Initiated Credit Transfers, including Instant (MSCTs), which should aim at a harmonisation and interoperability for these payments across .

-Therefore, the facilitates a new ad-hoc multi-stakeholder group (MSG) covering the various sectors involved in the mobile payment ecosystem to develop Mobile Initiated Credit Transfer Interoperability Implementation Guidelines (MSCT IIGs), while leveraging the relevant documentation developed in standardisation and industry bodies.
-The mandate for this new group may be found below.
+instant, while leveraging the relevant documentation developed in standardisation and industry bodies.
+The mandate for this group may be found below.

-Through an open call for participation on this website in March-April 2018, the group has now been set up and its composition is shown on this page.
-The agenda and minutes of the meetings of this group will be regularly published on this website.
-Through this open approach, payment service providers, technology vendors, retailers, consumers, mobile network operators, other service providers, relevant associations and other interested stakeholders will be directly involved in the development of the document.
+Through an open call for participation on this website in March-April 2018, the group has been set up and its composition is shown on this page.
+The agenda and minutes of the meetings of this group are regularly published on this website.
+Through this open approach, payment service providers, technology vendors, retailers, consumers, mobile network operators, other service providers, relevant associations and other interested stakeholders are directly involved in the development of the MSCT interoperability guidance for MSCTs.

-Those interested to follow the work of the Multi-stakeholder Group on Mobile Initiated Credit Transfers (including Inst) more closely, can apply to the interest group by sending the application to the following address: [email protected].
+Those interested to follow the work of the Multi-Stakeholder Group on Mobile Initiated (Instant) Credit Transfers more closely, can apply to become a participant in the interest group by sending an application to the following address: [email protected].